Subspace method based on neural networks for eigenvalue problems

 Based on the decoupled form, the exact eigenvalues are given as follows:

 and the corresponding eigenfunctions are

-We solve the first \( 15 \) eigenpairs of 2D coupled harmonic oscillator using R-SNN.
-Since $\Omega$ is $\mathbb{R}^2$, we choose the Hermite-Gauss integration scheme, with 99 integration points in each dimension.
-In training part, we take $\epsilon=10^{-2}$.
+For using SNN-EP to solve the 2D coupled harmonic oscillator above, since $\rm\Omega$ is $\mathbb{R}^2$, we choose the Hermite-Gauss integration scheme, with $99$ integration points in each dimension.
+In the training part, we take $\epsilon=10^{-2}$.
 In the dimensionality reduction part, we take $\gamma=10^{-10}$.

-The dimension of the reduced subspace and the relative errors of the first 15 eigenvalues under different initial dimensions $M$ are presented in Figure 4.
-A numerical performance similar to decoupled harmonic oscillator can be observed.
-Accordingly, we present specific results for $M=900$ for both R-SNN and DRM-M.
+The dimension of the reduced subspace and the relative errors of the smallest $15$ eigenvalues obtained by SNN-EP with different $M$ are presented in Figure 3.
+A numerical performance similar to the decoupled harmonic oscillator can be observed.
+Accordingly, we present detailed results for $M=900$ for both SNN-EP and DRM-M.

-The relative errors of the first 15 eigenpairs obtained from R-SNN and DRM-M for solving the 2D coupled harmonic oscillator with dimension of the original subspace $M=900$ are shown in Table 8.
-Similar to the decoupled harmonic oscillator, our method provides solutions with higher accuracy while requiring fewer epochs during training, as shown in Table 9, compared to the DRM-M and other existing results in \cite{PhysRevA.} and \cite{WANG2024112928}.
+The relative errors of the smallest $15$ eigenpairs of the 2D coupled harmonic oscillator obtained by using SNN-EP and DRM-M with $M=900$ are shown in Table \ref{tab:chs_table}.
+Similar to the decoupled harmonic oscillator, our method obtains approximate solutions with higher accuracy while requiring fewer epochs during the training, as shown in Table \ref{tab:chs_table_epoch}, compared to DRM-M and other existing results in \cite{PhysRevA.} and \cite{WANG2024112928}.